Mauricio Macri: 2019 Bolivian political crisis

 During the last days of his tenure as President, allegations of electoral fraud and subsequent protests occurred in Bolivia, leading to the 2019 Bolivian political crisis.
 This caused President Evo Morales to resign and the military and police of Bolivia clashed with pro-Morales protesters, resulting in dozens of deaths from the engagement.
 The government of Macri immediately recognized the legitimacy of the interim presidency of Jeanine Áñez and denied Morales asylum and also blocked Argentine air space for Morales's airplane to fly over Argentina in the bid to escape Bolivia to seek asylum in Mexico.
 In July 2021, Bolivian Foreign Minister Rogelio Mayta accused the Macri's government of providing weaponry to the Bolivian security forces which engaged in the Senkata and Secaba massacres.
 In the report, the government of Luis Arce (who succeeded Áñez) also denounced Security Minister of Macri, Patricia Bullrich, and other officials for the conflict.

 The denounciation was based on a thank you letter from aviation general Jorge Gonzalo Terceros Lara.
 Lara denounced that the letter was a forgery, and that he resigned on 13 November 2019, the same day the alleged letter was sent.
 His lawyer also pointed that anti-riot weapons would be useless for the aviation military, and would have made no sense for Lara to request them.
 Former chancellor Karen Longaric pointed as well that if the shipment arrived in Bolivia the same day that Añez became president, it would have had to be prepared and sent while Morales was still president.
 Longaric also pointed that, regardless of the wording, the letter does not mention war weapons but just police weapons, whose trade between nations in good standing is regular and non-controversial.

 Personal life

 His first wife was Ivonne Bordeu, daughter of race-car driver Juan Manuel Bordeu.
-They had three sons: Agustina, Jimena and Francisco.
 After they divorced, Macri married model Isabel Menditeguy in 1994; Macri's father Franco requested a prenuptial agreement.
 Although the marriage reached a crisis when Macri became chairman of Boca Juniors, they did not divorce until 2005.
 He began a romance with María Laura Groba which did not lead to marriage.
-Macri left Groba in 2010, after which he began a relationship with businesswoman Juliana Awada and married Awada that year.
+Macri left Groba in 2010, after which he began a relationship with businesswoman Juliana Awada and married Awada that year, separating in 2025.
 At the wedding reception, he wore a fake moustache as part of his impersonation of singer Freddie Mercury.
 Macri accidentally swallowed the moustache, and Minister of Health Jorge Lemus performed first aid to save his life.
 He is a very good bridge player and represented Argentina at the 45th World Bridge Team Championships in 2022.